agiauque/agiauque.github.io/index.md

 ## Focus on Dense Gas Turbulence Modeling

-Dense gases, characterized by large molar masses and heat capacities are used in ORC (Organic Rankine Cycle) systems such as the one presented in the picture below.It is used to convert solar energy into electricity more efficiently.
+Dense gases, characterized by large molar masses and heat capacities are used in ORC (Organic Rankine Cycle) systems such as the one presented in the picture below.
+It is used to convert solar energy into electricity more efficiently.

 ![ORC](/assets/images/orc.jpg)
 Credit : STG international

-To improve expanders and turbines efficiencies, manufacturers rely on Computational Fluid Dynamics (CFD) techniques such as Reynolds Average Navier-Stokes (RANS) or Large Eddy Simulation (LES). **Yet, turbulence in dense gas flows is poorly understood and all turbulence closure models available rely on the perfect gas hypothesis**
+To improve expanders and turbines efficiencies, manufacturers rely on Computational Fluid Dynamics (CFD) techniques such as Reynolds Average Navier-Stokes (RANS) or Large Eddy Simulation (LES). **Yet, turbulence in dense gas flows remains to be understood and new turbulence closure models need to be developed beyond the perfect gas hypothesis**

-### Beyond the perfect gas hypothesis
+## Beyond the perfect gas hypothesis

 **To analyze and model the peculiar behavior of turbulence in dense gas flows, the ANR project EDGES (project grant #ANR-17-CE06-0014-01) has been launched in 2018 for a duration of 4 years.**

-This project involves [Christophe Corre](https://www.researchgate.net/profile/Christophe_Corre2), [Aurélien Vadrot](https://www.researchgate.net/profile/Aurelien_Vadrot) and [Paolo Errante](https://www.researchgate.net/profile/Paolo_Errante2).
+This project involves [Christophe Corre (Full Professor)](https://www.researchgate.net/profile/Christophe_Corre2), [Aurélien Vadrot (PhD Student)](https://www.researchgate.net/profile/Aurelien_Vadrot) and [Paolo Errante (Postdoctoral Research Fellow)](https://www.researchgate.net/profile/Paolo_Errante2).

 ![focus1](/assets/images/focus1.png)

 ![focus2](/assets/images/focus2.png)

-### Using Machine learning to model turbulence and thermodynamics in dense gas flows
+## Using Machine learning to model turbulence and thermodynamics in dense gas flows

-**A database of more than 10 billion grid points has been gathered using the [AVBP solver](http://www.cerfacs.fr/avbp7x/)**
+**A database of more than 10 billion grid points has been gathered using the [AVBP solver.](http://www.cerfacs.fr/avbp7x/)** Using HPC and Machine learning, the team is currently developing turbulence closure models for RANS and LES.

 ![focus3](/assets/images/focus3.png)

-### What's next?
+## What's next?

+Once the models developed, **they will be validated against experimental results and transfered to the industry** in order to enable a better optimization of renewable energy production systems that use dense gas flows.

 ![focus4](/assets/images/focus4.png)